Genital Warts (Human Papillomavirus)Skip to the navigation

 Do not use these medicines during pregnancy.

-Imiquimod and podofilox appear to be the most effective medicine options that can be applied at home.
+Imiquimod and podofilox are typically the most effective medicine options that can be applied at home.
 Read the instructions carefully before using these medicines.

 Treatment applied by a doctor